 - Coldness or numbness in your foot

-- inability to walk or put weight on your foot.
+- Inability to walk or put weight on that foot

 What causes an ankle sprain?

 Ankle sprains often occur during physical activity.
 Sometimes they can happen when you walk or run on a rough surface.
-You could fall, land on your ankle wrong, and sprain it.
+The unevenness can make you fall, land on your ankle wrong, and sprain it.

 How is an ankle sprain diagnosed?

 Your doctor can diagnose an ankle sprain.
-They will examine your ankle and ask about your symptoms and activity.
-They may take an X-ray to confirm your ankle isn’t broken or fractured.
+He or she will examine your ankle and ask about your symptoms and activity.
+The doctor may take an X-ray to confirm your ankle isn’t broken or fractured.
 Once they diagnose the sprain, they will determine what grade it is.
 This will play a role in the type of treatment you receive.
 If your ankle doesn’t get better, your doctor may request an MRI.
 This is a type of image that allows him or her to see the ligaments inside your ankle.

 Can an ankle sprain be prevented or avoided?

 There are ways to help prevent an ankle sprain.
 You can do exercises to strengthen your ankle and the muscles around it.
 These exercises stabilize your ankle and improve your balance.
 It is also important to stretch before and after you exercise.
 Your doctor will show you which exercises are best.

-Whether you’ve had an ankle sprain before or not, try to wear supportive shoes.
+Whether you’ve had an ankle sprain before or not, wear supportive shoes.
 This helps prevent your foot from twisting or your ankle joint from moving out of place.
 You may also find it helpful to wear an ankle brace when playing sports, running or jogging.
 This may add stability to your ankle.

 You can treat a lot of ankle sprains at home.
 Doctors recommend the RICE approach (Rest, Ice, Compression, and Elevation), listed below.

-- Rest: All ankle sprains require a period of rest.
-The length of time will depend on your grade of sprain.
+- Rest: All ankle sprains require rest.
+The length of time will depend on the grade of sprain.
 Your doctor can help you with a timeline.
-Use crutches if it hurts to put weight on your foot.
+You may need to use crutches if it hurts to put weight on your foot.